Internal Linking for SEO: A Practical Guide with Best Practices

 I don’t think Google penalizes sites for having exact match anchor texts on every internal link, but I also don’t think it helps your SEO efforts.
 Having the same anchor text with the same exact keyword only robs you of opportunities to give Google more diverse signals about the context and relevance of your pages.
 That’s why I always recommend including partial-match or mixing anchor texts up with secondary keywords.

-If we agree that a diversified internal link profile is a go-for option, another question arises.
-How do you make sure your internal links pointing to your cornerstone content use all kinds of anchor text?
+Having a diversified internal linking profile is ideal, but another question remains.
+How do you make sure the internal links pointing to your cornerstone content use various anchor text types?
 One option would be to put your links wherever they naturally fit within the text without obsessing about which anchor text you use.

-On the other hand, whenever you plan ahead for every internal link, you have even better chances to use different anchors that will include both keywords and generic phrases—you just need to stick to your carefully calculated roadmap.
+On the other hand, planning ahead for every internal link gives you an even better chance to use different anchors containing both keywords and generic phrases.
+Stick to creating a carefully calculated roadmap.

 It’s up to you to choose between the two approaches.
 Having a spreadsheet with all your internal links planned for months ahead is fine.
 Having no spreadsheet and acting based on the situation is also ok.
-You can even do a little bit of both and see where it brings you.
-After all, at some point, you can always audit your anchor texts to make sure you’re on the right track.
+You can even do a little bit of both and measure the results after.
+There is always the option to audit your anchor texts to make sure you’re on the right track.

-The next step you’ll need to take involves implementing both navigational and contextual internal links throughout your site.
+The next step you’ll need to take involves using both navigational and contextual internal links on your site.
+Here are some internal linking best practices to follow:

-The header menu is the most important element of website navigation.
-This is where users normally go to find whichever pages they need.
+The header menu is the most important website navigation element.
+This is where users normally go to find the pages they need.

-SEO-wise, you need to remember that header links are sitewide, so they get a lot of weight.
-And since you want your most important pages to get all the possible weight, make sure to add them to your header.
+SEO-wise, remember that header links are sitewide and get a lot of link juice.
+Since your most important pages should get the highest possible link juice, add them to your header.

-At the same time, you may weed out certain utility and legal pages from your header if they are not so popular among users—this maximizes the effectiveness of other links.
-Privacy Policy and Terms of Use, About us and Contact pages are mandatory, but it’s totally fine to only keep them in your footer.
+At the same time, weed out certain utility and legal pages from your header if they are not so popular among users.
+This maximizes the effectiveness of other links.
+Privacy Policy and Terms of Use, About us and Contact pages are mandatory, but it’s totally fine to limit them to your footer.

-In addition to the utility pages mentioned above, a footer menu may feature a Careers page, an FAQ section, and a Help Сenter that makes it easy to get in touch with your support team.
+In addition to the utility pages mentioned above, a footer menu may feature a Careers page, an FAQ section, and a Help Сenter, making it easy to get in touch with your support team.
 A common practice is to also add links to your social media profiles into the footer.

-Naturally, you can additionally link out to your cornerstone pages from the footer.
-Even though footer links are less visible than header ones, they are also sitewide, which means your priority pages will get a lot of extra weight.
+Naturally, you can also link to your cornerstone pages from the footer.
+Even though footer links are less visible than header ones, they are also sitewide.
+This means your priority pages will get tons of extra link juice.

 2. Don’t overthink your sidebar